-Active shooter at NJ UPS facility — Breaking news
+Gunman taking two women hostage at NJ UPS facility — UPDATED

+UPDATE, 12:20 p.m.: The Gloucester County Prosecutor's Office says the gunman in the incident below has been shot and taken into custody.
+See NJ1015.com and the New Jersey 101.5 app for continuing updates.

-LOGAN TOWNSHIP — Police were responding to an active shooter situation at a UPS facility Monday morning.
+LAST UPDATED at NOON: LOGAN TOWNSHIP — Police are negotiating with a gunman who has taken two hostages at a UPS Facility Monday morning.

+Gloucester County Prosecutor Charles Fiore confirmed just before noon that negotiators had made contact with the man.
+He said shots had been fired, but no one had yet been struck.
+Dozens of employees who'd been in the facility when the gunman entered around 9 a.m. had been evacuated, he said.

+"As of this moment, they have not been harmed," Fiore said of the two women.

+Fiore would not confirm reports to multiple news organizations, citing unnamed law enforcement sources, that one of the women was the gunman's ex-girlfriend.
+He said he couldn't disclose any details as to the relationship among those involved.

+He also didn't address reports from some news organizations a security guard had been injured.

-6 ABC Action News reported that police responded to the situation at the large UPS Mail Innovations facility on Birch Creek Road in Logan Township around 9 a.m.
+The large UPS Mail Innovations facility on Birch Creek Road in Logan Township is in a mostly industrial area, with warehouses and distribution centers nearby.

+Fiore said the gunman and his hostages were barricaded in a room.
+He would not say if they could be seen from the outside.

 A UPS spokesman confirmed an incident at the facility and said the company is working with law enforcement, but would not disclose specifics about the situation.
 The spokesman would not disclose how many people work at the facility.